pbv-public/firestore-orm/README.md

 The `isNew` property is set when the model is instantiated (after receiving the database's response to our data request).
-When the transaction commits, it will ensure that the doc is still being created if `isNew=true` (i.e., the doc wasn't created by someone else in the meantime) or still exists if `isNew=false` (i.e., the doc hasn't been deleted in the meantime).
+When the transaction commits, it will ensure that the doc will be created if `isNew=true` (i.e., the doc wasn't created by someone else in the meantime) or still exists if `isNew=false` (i.e., the doc hasn't been deleted in the meantime).

 #### Read Consistency
-Consistent reads (the default and only option) provide strong consistency.
-In theory, Firestore supports eventually consistent reads but these are not exposed in their NodeJS client library so we don't support them.
+Each individual get is strongly consistent (you'll get the latest data as of that moment).
+In transactions, all reads will be consistent with each other too.

 #### Batch Read
 It is also possible to call `tx.get()` with an array of keys in order to fetch